Clufy/Clufy/README.md

 - 👋 Hi, I’m @Clufy
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning android development
+- 🌱 I’m currently learning to about Bloc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me clufy220@gmail.com